SmingHub/Sming/Sming/building.rst

 Components can be rebuilt and cleaned individually.
 For example:

--  ``make spiffs-build`` runs the Component ‘make’ for spiffs, which contains the SPIFFS library.
+-  ``make spiffs-build`` runs the Component 'make' for spiffs, which contains the SPIFFS library.
 -  ``make spiffs-clean`` removes all intermediate build files for the Component
 -  ``make spiffs-rebuild`` cleans and then re-builds the Component

 By default, a regular ``make`` performs an incremental build on the application, which invokes a separate (recursive) make for the ``App`` Component.
-All other Components only get built if any of their targets don’t exist (e.g. variant library not yet built).
-This makes application building faster and less ‘busy’, which is generally preferable for regular application development.
+All other Components only get built if any of their targets don't exist (e.g. variant library not yet built).
+This makes application building faster and less 'busy', which is generally preferable for regular application development.
 For Component development this behaviour can be changed using the ``FULL_COMPONENT_BUILD`` variable (which is cached).
 Examples: